Sharpness-Aware Minimization with Dynamic Reweighting: Introduction

 The main contributions of this paper are three-fold.
-First, we analyze the training objective of per-instance weight perturbation and find that under find that under some assumptions, it can be approximated by a weighted-batch perturbation, where instances are efficiently reweighted according to their caused rates of gradient changes.
+First, we analyze the training objective of per-instance weight perturbation and find that under some assumptions, it can be approximated by a weighted-batch perturbation, where instances are efficiently reweighted according to their caused rates of gradient changes.
 Second, we propose to use random perturbations as estimations to efficiently realize the weighting scheme.
-Third, we evaluate $\delta$-SAM on various datasets and find consistent improvements on various datasets.
+Third, we evaluate $\delta$-SAM on a diverse set of datasets and find consistent improvements across the board.